anthony-jclark/adabot-wiki/adabot-description-Package.md

 wg_per_wheel    number of wegs on each of wheels          5 scale           scaling factor for the entire device      4
 ```

+Parameters are defined in the `adabot.model.launch` file [here](https://github.com/anthony-jclark/adabot/blob/master/adabot_description/launch/adabot.model.launch#L23-L35).
+Each parameter has a default value that will be overridden by any that are passed in through the command line (as shown above).

+These values are then passed [here](https://github.com/anthony-jclark/adabot/blob/master/adabot_description/urdf/adabot.parameters.xacro#L8-L19) to the `adabot.parameters.xacro` file.
+The xacro file also has defaults that will be overridden by any value passed in from the `adabot.model.launch` file above.

 ### File Structure
 ```